ShyLU node: On-node Scalable Solvers and Preconditioners Recent Progresses and Current Performance

-In this paper, we discuss two algebraic sparse direct solvers, which are provided as separate subpackages in ShyLU-node: \begin{itemize} \item Basker: a multi-threaded sparse direct solver, targeting linear problems for circuit simulations, and \item Tacho: a multi-frontal sparse direct solver, based on Kokkos \cite{Kokkos} for performance portability over different node architectures (e.g., NVIDIA or AMD GPUs). \end{itemize} Beside these two sparse direct solvers, ShyLU-node also provides an algebraic precondisioning subpackage, \begin{itemize} \item FastILU: an iterative-variant of level-based incomplete LU (ILU) factorization and sparse-triangular solver, similar to the one proposed in~\cite{Chow:2015}.
+In this paper, we discuss recent improvements made to two algebraic sparse direct solvers, which are provided as separate subpackages in ShyLU-node: \begin{itemize} \item Basker: a multi-threaded sparse direct solver, targeting linear problems for circuit simulations, and \item Tacho: a multi-frontal sparse direct solver, based on Kokkos \cite{Kokkos} for performance portability over different node architectures (e.g., NVIDIA or AMD GPUs). \end{itemize} Besides these two sparse direct solvers, ShyLU-node also provides an algebraic preconditioning subpackage, \begin{itemize} \item FastILU: an iterative-variant of level-based incomplete LU (ILU) factorization and sparse-triangular solver, similar to the one proposed in~\cite{Chow:2015}.
 It is also based on Kokkos and provides the portable performance over different node architectures. \end{itemize} Although these subpackages have been introduced in their original papers~\cite{Tacho,Booth:2016}, in order to support real-world applications, their robustness, performance, and functionalities have been significantly enhanced over the years.
-To motivate the use of the solvers by many more users, in this paper, we summarize their current state and show the performance of the solvers for real-world applications, i.e., Basker for Xyce Circuit Simulations~\cite{doi:10.1142/9781860949630_0021,Xyce} and Tacho for Alany Land-Ice Simulation~\cite{gmd-11-3747-2018,Albany-webpage} of Antarctica.
+To motivate the use of the solvers by many more users, in this paper, we summarize their current state and show the performance of the solvers for real-world applications, i.e., Basker for Xyce Circuit Simulations~\cite{doi:10.1142/9781860949630_0021,Xyce} and Tacho for Albany Land-Ice Simulation~\cite{gmd-11-3747-2018,Albany-webpage} of Antarctica.
 While FastILU has been also used in real-world applications such as thermal simulation~\cite{aria}, to demonstrate its performance, in this paper, we use 3D model problems.
 To show the portability of the solvers, we conducted each experiments on different architectures (ShyLU-Basker on Intel multi-core CPUs, Tacho on an NVIDIA A100 GPU, and FastILU on NVIDIA H100 GPU).

 In the following sections, after listing related work (Section~\ref{sec:related}), we first introduce Trilinos sofware framework (Section~\ref{sec:trilinos}) and describe ShyLU-node's three subpackages, Basker, Tacho, and FastILU, along with their performance results (Sections~\ref{sec:basker}, \ref{sec:tacho}, and \ref{sec:fastilu}, respectively).
 We then conclude with our final remarks (Section~\ref{sec:conclusion}).